dart-lang/language/working/macros/feature-specification.md

 - No direct access to the host device (except through the `Resource` API).
 - No ability to spawn arbitrary processes or isolates.
 - Can only run synchronous code.
+  - TODO: Evaluate feasibility of this requirement, and the cost/benefit tradeoffs involved.
 - The ordering of macros in the same phase should not be observable.
-- Macros should always generate the same code, regardless of configuration, host environment, or target environment.
+- Macros should always generate the same code, regardless of host environment, target environment, or non-file based configuration.
+  - This means no access to system environment variables, Dart environment variables (-D defines), command line arguments, or other such configuration.
+  - The "host environment" here refers to the environment in which the macro itself is running.

 These general principles are what drives the various requirements for the execution environment in which macros run.